davecthomas/ajj2/content/post/dave-thomas.md

 Dave has been has been training, competing, and coaching since January 1985.

 #### Life Off the Mats
-When he isn't training and coaching, Dave enjoys a great [career](https://www.linkedin.com/in/dcthomas) in software product entrepreneurship, where he is currently Chief Product Officer at [Verb](http://goverb.com).
+When he isn't training and coaching, Dave enjoys a great [career](https://www.linkedin.com/in/dcthomas) in software product entrepreneurship, where he is a product leader at [Indeed](http://indeed.com).
 He has two children, [Jenny]({{< ref "blog/jenny-thomas.md" >}}) and [Zach](https://www.youtube.com/user/budoatemaildotcom/search?query=zach), who both grew up on the mats with him at Austin Jiu-Jitsu.
-Dave's wife [Christine]({{< ref "post/christine-thomas.md" >}}) heads up the Austin Jiu-Jitsu women's program and has a [career](https://www.linkedin.com/in/christinegthomas) in high-tech finance.
+Dave's wife Christine previously led the Austin Jiu-Jitsu women's program and has a [career](https://www.linkedin.com/in/christinegthomas) in high-tech finance.
 Dave and Christine both studied business at the [University of Chicago's Booth School of Business](https://www.chicagobooth.edu/) (2016 and 2017 MBA grads).

 #### Accomplishments and Qualifications